How to change a nappy

 Disposable and washable cloth (reusable) nappies

 Disposable and cloth nappies come in a range of shapes and sizes.
-The choice might be confusing at first, but with trial and error you will be able to work out which nappies suit your baby best as they grow.
+The choice might be confusing at first, but with trial and error you'll be able to work out which nappies suit your baby best as they grow.